Crafts for KidsDiary

 Maybe not today

 If you haven’t discovered the joy of paint for yourself, I highly recommend it.
 I’ve put together some tips based on my experience to get you started.
-With just some basic supplies you can be well prepared for the next time you’re stuck indoors.
+With just some basic supplies, you can be well prepared for the next time you’re stuck indoors.
 You’ll have so much fun that you’ll almost wish you could stay in more often.

-What You Need
+What You Will Need

 assorted paints

-You’ll need lots of colours
+You’ll need lots of colors

-Setting Up
+Setting Up for Finger Painting

 Hope for the best but prepare for the worst.
 Keep this in mind when you’re choosing a location to set up your art studio.
 A room with carpet on the floor, upholstered furniture, and multiple paths of escape is a bad choice.
 A tile floor in the corner of a room is a much better option.

 Begin by putting down your plastic or drop cloth to protect the floor and make cleanup easier.
 There are several options you can choose from.
-A plastic table cloth would work well or you could use an old sheet that you’re planning on retiring.
+A plastic tablecloth would work well, or you could use an old sheet that you’re planning on retiring.
 You can also buy rolls of plastic designed for keeping paint off your stuff when renovating.

 Whatever you decide to use as a floor cover, it’s a good idea to tape it to the floor to keep it in place.
 Once you have a nice space created, it’s time to set up your supplies.
 Take a sheet of paper and use tape to secure it to the ground right around the middle of your drop cloth.
-I like to use large sheets of paper for bigger paintings but you can use standard white paper.
+I like to use large sheets of paper for bigger paintings, but you can use standard white paper.

 Use a couple of disposable plates to hold your paint.
-Pour small quantities of three to four colours on each plate.
-To start, it’s best to use one plate and then add a second with three to four different colours when the paint on your first plate begins to run low.
-Put some paintbrushes near the paint and keep your paper towel within reach for emergencies.
-Now all you need is a toddler.
+Pour small quantities of three to four colors on each plate.
+To start, it’s best to use one plate and then add a second with three to four different colors when the paint on your first plate begins to run low.
+Put some paintbrushes near the paint and keep your paper towel and wet wipes within reach for emergencies.

 Time to Make Art

 Your experience may differ, but this is how my first painting project turned out.
 I started out strong with a large brush in hand.
-I dipped it into the paint and began making bold and colourful brush strokes on my paper.
+I dipped it into the paint and began making bold and colorful brush strokes on my paper.
 It’s a very satisfying feeling to see an empty canvas begin to transform into art.

 Toddler Peachy painting